 From tackling a 10,000 piece puzzle of Bondi Beach to deciding you’re going to teach yourself Spanish and emerge from lockdown a cultured bilingual goddess, no spending behaviour was off limits when it came to 2020.

 New research from Couriers Please revealed that 80% of Aussies under 30 have confessed to shopping more than usual during lockdown, and 44% admitted to using online shopping as a distraction.
-If you regularly hit your fave online stores as a means of procrastination from work or study, you’re not alone in that either – 61% of under 30s said the same.
+If you regularly succumb to your online shopping addiction at your fave stores as a means of procrastination from work or study, you’re not alone in that either — 61% of under 30s said the same.
+When all of us are bombarded with ads every time we use social media, it’s hardly surprising that compulsive shopping ensues.
 Feel vindicated?
 Me too.

 During lockdown, my impulse spending centered around an obsession I’ve had with relaunching myself as a new and improved Emma 2.0, where I’d finally stop being a walking piece of garbage and make myself look put together each morning, keep my home clean and tidy, and never ever forget to put the bins out.
 Spoiler alert, despite buying what I thought were my new ‘staple’ wardrobe items, I’m still slobbing around in the same leggings and t-shirt and wondering whether I can wait another day to wash my hair.
 Sigh.